 The 2019 Tour de France runs from July 6 to July 28, lasting for 21 stages and 3,460 km.
 The Tour starts in Brussels, Belgium and enters Frances on the third day.
-The Tour lasts for 23 days, with two rests days spruced in after the 10th and 15th stage.
+The Tour lasts for 23 days, with two rests days spruced in after the 10th and 15th stages.

-21 days of racing culminates on July 28 on the Champs-Elysees in Paris which has been end of every Tour de France ride since 1975.
+21 days of racing culminates on July 28 on the Champs-Elysees in Paris which has been the end of every Tour de France ride since 1975.

 Will Tour de France be Televised

 Canadians can catch all 21 stages of the 2019 Tour de France on Sportsnet or RDS (in French-speaking regions).
 Canadians will need to get up early to catch the action.
 With France being three and a half to eight hours ahead of Canada, some stages will start in the middle of the night (depending on where in Canada).